 Despite these criticisms, vocal fry persists as a common and accepted form of speech, especially among younger generations.
 Recognizing that vocal fry is not inherently unprofessional or damaging is important.
 The notion that it is stems from societal biases rather than any objective linguistic or medical evidence.
 In fact, vocal fry is simply one way that people modulate their voices to suit different contexts and communicate effectively.

 The social implications of the criticism of vocal fry are significant.
-They reveal much about the power dynamics at play in language use and the ways in which certain groups—particularly women and young people—are marginalized or judged based on how they speak.
-The backlash against vocal fry is not just about sound; it is also about controlling the ways in which people express themselves and maintain their identities.
+They reveal much about the power dynamics at play in language use and how certain groups—particularly women and young people—are marginalized or judged based on how they speak.
+The backlash against vocal fry is not just about sound; it is also about controlling how people express themselves and maintain their identities.

 Furthermore, the negative reaction to vocal fry highlights the broader issue of language policing, where certain speech patterns are deemed acceptable while others are stigmatized.
 This policing often reflects existing social hierarchies, with dominant groups imposing their linguistic norms on others.
 The debate over vocal fry is a microcosm of these larger societal battles over language, identity, and power.